jshaker000/mandlebrot_explorer/README.md

 *t* to pull up the controls menu

-Currently Histogram view looks inconsistent.
-In some view it looks great and in others it looks iffy.
-But I think the concept is good and efforts will be made to improve it.

-Efforts will also be made to have seperate keybindings for smooth / coarse zoom and pan
+All printing statements will show up on the terminal you used to call the program, but effort will be made to made interactions more graphical.

 ### Customization: